ElusiveMonni/monni_docs/blog/2024-8-3-release-notes-1.7.25/2024-8-3-release-notes-1.7.25.md

 ## Changes
 - Error handler section of Monni now shows partial error and provides a code to for staff to fetch the full error.
 - Error handler now includes possibility of translations.
-- Tips can now be translated
+- Tips can now be translated.
-- Added sentry to test how well it can be used for fixing errors
+- Added sentry to test how well it can be used for fixing errors.
+- Fixed sent command issue.
-- Large amount bug fixes and translation changes
+- Large amount bug fixes and translation changes.